- What is a Spouse Visa

 What sources of income can be included towards the Spouse Visa financial criteria?

-To meet the minimum income requirement, you can use:
+To meet the minimum income requirement for your UK Spouse Visa application, you can use:

 - Savings over £16,000

 - Maternity, paternity, adoption or sick pay

 - Other income such as that generated from rent or shares

 If your partner is applying from outside the UK, they can use their savings to contribute towards the total income amount – but not their earnings.
 Nevertheless, if your partner is working in the UK, their earnings can count towards the total amount.